reach-sh/reach-lang/docs/src/tut/mkt/index.md

 ```

-* Lines 69 and 70 is executed after the `buyer` has pasted the details of the contract in the terminal
+* Lines 69 and 70 is executed after the `buyer` has pasted the details of the contract in the terminal.

 * Line 71 attaches the `buyer` to the contract.

-* Line 72 displays a success message
+* Line 72 displays a success message.

 * Line 73 displays the account balance of the `buyer` before the transaction begins.